pbinkley/microcopying_1940/index.markdown

 <p>I suggest that the Library of Congress ought to be
 the one to undertake that as an expansion of project "A" or as a modification of Project "A" at this particular time.
-I think that if an experienced person could be sent down there to <span style="page" id="page136">[p.136]</span> set the work in motion, that it could be organized so carry on of itself, the way, for example, the work is now carrying on in England and was carrying on in France, that it is a project which could be wound up in a relatively short time
+I think that if an experienced person could be sent down there to <span class="page" id="page136">[p.136]</span> set the work in motion, that it could be organized so carry on of itself, the way, for example, the work is now carrying on in England and was carrying on in France, that it is a project which could be wound up in a relatively short time